sfurti26/LeanIn_Oct2021_WebDev-MERN_Sfurti-Mathuria/README.md

 # LeanIn_Oct2021_WebDev-MERN_Sfurti-Mathuria
-This repo contains milestones for Web Development using MERN course under LeanIn BV community.
+Web Development using MERN Course Milestones | LeanIn_OCT2021

+This repository contains:\
+Milestone#1:To Do List using Local Storage\